For more local adult education opportunities, please visit the Bay View Association website.

 Strategies to Prevent Falls

-Learn about the main causes of falls in the over 50 population, how to prevent, and how to help your friends and family do the same.
+In this online presentation, learn about the main causes of falls in the over 50 population; how to prevent falls and how to help your friends and family do the same.

 Jeff Samyn, PT, OCS, CSCS